Jokela school shooting: Online activity

 Auvinen had a number of online accounts, including two YouTube accounts under the aliases of "Sturmgeist89" and "NaturalSelector89" on which he uploaded videos about school shootings and violent incidents, including the Columbine High School massacre, the Waco siege, the Tokyo subway sarin attack, and bombing during the 2003 invasion of Iraq.
-He would also post videos attacking religion.
+He also posted videos attacking religion.
 Shortly before the shooting, Auvinen posted a video of him displaying his weapon and shooting at apples.
 Before the attack, his final video was posted titled "Jokela High School Massacre - 11/7/2007".
-The video began with a picture of Jokela High School, before it faded to red-filtered pictures depicting the shooter holding his firearm.
+The video began with a picture of Jokela High School before it faded to red-filtered pictures depicting the shooter holding his firearm.
 The song "Stray Bullet" by KMFDM is played in the background throughout the entire video.

 Several months before the shooting, an American YouTube vlogger, TJ Kirk, called for authorities to investigate accounts with content on school shootings, including one used by Auvinen.
-What seemed to have linked the two was a middle-aged anarchist whose username on YouTube was "Robin McVeigh" (a reference to the US domestic terrorist Timothy McVeigh, who she idolized along with other well-known killers).
-She would routinely attack those who disagreed with murder and threatened the lives of many YouTube users.
-She was also connected to the second "YouTube Killer" Dillion Cossey.
+What seemed to have linked the two was a woman whose YouTube username was "Robin McVeigh" (a reference to the US domestic terrorist Timothy McVeigh, who she idolized along with other well-known killers).
+She routinely attacked those who disagreed with murder and threatened the lives of many YouTube users.
+She was also connected to Dillon Cossey, a 14-year-old boy who was be arrested in October on suspicion of planning an attack on his school in a suburb of Philadelphia.
 "Robin McVeigh" later organized the small but vocal community of online individuals who idolized mass killers (such as Auvinen) into slandering both Kirk and a female YouTuber friend who told him of the dangers by claiming the two had bullied Auvinen, despite multiple attempts on Kirk's part to reach out to Auvinen for emotional support.
-A spokesman for the cyber crime department of Helsinki police has stated that "it's highly probable that there was some form of contact between Pekka-Eric Auvinen and Dillon Cossey", a 14-year-old boy arrested in October on suspicion of planning an attack on his school in a suburb of Philadelphia.
-Auvinen often liked playing violent video games, such as Civilization I, II, III, and IV, Hitman: Codename 47, Hitman 2: Silent Assassin, Super Columbine Massacre RPG!, and Battlefield 2.
+A spokesman for the cyber crime department of Helsinki police has stated that "it's highly probable that there was some form of contact between Pekka-Eric Auvinen and Dillon Cossey".
+Auvinen often liked playing violent video games, such as Hitman: Codename 47, Hitman 2: Silent Assassin, Super Columbine Massacre RPG!, and Battlefield 2.